OCTOBER 26, 2022

 QR codes also give your organization more opportunities to keep patients in your network by directing them to on-site services and amenities, tertiary locations, appointment follow-ups and post-discharge services you or your partners offer.

 Without adding more care team tasks, your organization can continue the conversation with patients in a way that’s accessible and effective.

 QR codes have been widely used in commercial settings to connect consumers to brands and products, and that element of consumerism is continuing to revolutionize healthcare as well.

 This consumerization of healthcare makes hospitals and other healthcare settings ripe for innovation when it comes to using QR codes.

-“It never ceases to amaze me the creative ways our customers are using QR codes to improve the patient experience and gather information for ongoing improvements,” says Hallett.
+See some of the creative ways SONIFI Health customers are using QR codes to improve the patient experience and gather information for ongoing improvements in this free use case.

 . . .